CINMPIS DAYS 2026

 Prof. Vito Capriati (University of Bari Aldo Moro)

-Prof. Fabio Bellina (University of Pisa)
+Prof. Luana Bagnoli (University of Perugia)

 Prof. Armando Carlone (University of L'Aquila)

-Francesco De Riccardis (University of Salerno)
+Prof. Francesco De Riccardis (University of Salerno)

 Prof. Filippo Doria (University of Pavia)